alf-tool/try-alf/blog/2013-10-21-relations-as-first-class-citizen.md

 them, so stay tuned.
 In the mean time, you can play with Alf on this website, install [alf 0.15.0](https://rubygems.org/gems/alf) and start playing with it on your own datasets and databases.
 I'll come with advanced material on this blog as soon as possible, I promise.

 The rest of this post explains the context of this work and why it exists in the first place.
+The [section immediately following](#intro) provides a short overview of the proposed approach, explaining the title of this blog post.
+We then detail Alf's proposal, first from [a theoretical perspective](#theory) then with an [short example](#practice) illustrating the advantages.
+You can read those two sections in the order you want.
+[Alf's limitations and features to come](#ongoing-work) are then discussed, before [conclusion](#conclusion).

-## Yet another database connectivity library?
+<h2 id="intro">Yet another database connectivity library?</h2>

 We already have [ARel](https://github.com/rails/arel), [Sequel](http://sequel.rubyforge.org/),